Saurabhx26/Weather-Web-Application/README.md

-🌦️ Weather Web Application
+# 🌦️ Weather Web Application

-A responsive Weather Web Application that provides real-time weather information for any city using a public weather API.
-The application fetches live data and displays key weather details in a clean and user-friendly interface.
+A responsive **Weather Web Application** that provides real-time weather information for any city using a public weather API.
+This project demonstrates API integration, dynamic UI updates, and clean frontend design.

+---

-🚀 Features
+## 🚀 Features

-Search weather by city name
+- Search weather by **city name**

-Displays current temperature, humidity, wind speed, and weather conditions
+- Displays **current temperature, humidity, wind speed, and weather conditions**

-Real-time API integration
+- Real-time weather data using API integration

-Responsive design for desktop and mobile devices
+- Responsive design for desktop and mobile devices

-Clean and simple UI for better user experience
+- User-friendly and clean interface

-Error handling for invalid city names
+- Error handling for invalid or empty city inputs

+---

-🛠️ Tech Stack
+## 🛠️ Tech Stack

-HTML5

-CSS3

-JavaScript
+- **HTML5**
+- **CSS3**
+- **JavaScript**

-Weather API (OpenWeatherMap or similar)
+- **Weather API** (OpenWeatherMap or similar)

+---

-🔧 How It Works
+## 🔧 How It Works

-User enters a city name.
+1. User enters a city name in the search input.

-Application sends a request to the weather API.
+2. The application sends a request to the weather API.

-API returns real-time weather data.
+3. The API returns real-time weather data.

-Data is processed and displayed dynamically on the UI.
+4. Weather details are dynamically displayed on the UI.

+---

+## 👨‍💻 Author
+**Saurabh Wankhade**
+Full Stack Java Developer | Spring Boot